-In this way cultural politics is important because it is explicitly committed not merely to critiques or defences of recognized or dominant discourses but also to the ‘autocritique’ of cultural studies itself and to the definition of an emergent interdisciplinary field that brings together sociology, politics, media studies, film studies, literature, and philosophy.
-No longer content with straight-forward critical conceptions of intellectual, socio-economic, and cultural structures, contemporary cultural politics looks to newly forged re-assessments of the epoch and its historicity, to critiques of extant limits and rationalities, to concepts of ‘telecracy’ and ‘communicative capitalism’, the anthropocene, postdigitality, media archaeology, targeting, witnessing, haunting, boomeranging, and ballistics
+In this way cultural politics is centrally important because it is explicitly committed not merely to critiques or defences of recognized or dominant discourses but also to the ‘autocritique’ of cultural studies itself and to the definition of an emergent interdisciplinary field that brings together sociology, politics, media studies, film studies, literature, and philosophy.
+No longer content with straight-forward critical conceptions of intellectual, socio-economic, and cultural structures, contemporary cultural politics looks to newly forged re-assessments of the epoch and its historicity, to critiques of extant limits and rationalities, to concepts of ‘telecracy’ and ‘communicative capitalism’, the anthropocene, postdigitality, media archaeology, targeting, witnessing, haunting, boomeranging, and ballistics.

 It is our hope that an important part of the work in the field of cultural politics today, as we conceive it, can be found within Cultural Politics, which has articles that provide occasionally oblique but uniquely evocative, conceptions of culture and power.
 Cultural Politics provides researchers and students with clear and current explorations of the lively and changing theoretical debates in cultural politics and connected disciplines.
 It also delineates the enhancement of the understanding of cultural politics and an appreciation of how cultural politics has now permeated numerous theoretical positions from Marxist theory to feminism, psychoanalysis, post-colonialism, poststructuralism, environmental studies, and postmodernism, as well as sophisticated and strategic combinations of theoretical influences that fall outside of easy categorizations, no matter how open they may be.
-Building upon work carried out in cultural studies, then, Cultural Politics does not offer a straightforward plea to study race, ethnicity, class gender, and sexuality as such but rather develops an appeal to mount a critique of the theoretical work conducted under the banner of cultural studies as cultural politics – an appeal mounted in this article -- and an appraisal of the possible effect such a critique might have on future investigations into the academic field of cultural politics.
+Building upon work carried out in cultural studies, then, Cultural Politics does not offer a straightforward plea to study race, ethnicity, class, gender, and sexuality as such but rather develops an appeal to mount a critique of the theoretical work conducted under the banner of cultural studies as cultural politics – an appeal mounted in this article -- and an appraisal of the possible effect such a critique might have on future investigations into the academic field of cultural politics.
 This move, then, understands individual phenomena as operating within, resulting from and altering larger, macro, trajectories at scales ranging from the bio, the eco, the national, the regional, and the global.
 This is the terrain of cultural politics which we understand in terms of a new expanded form of cultural studies that recognises the universal reach of power today and understands that critique and auto-critique must therefore be similarly expansive and pervasive in scope.

 Bibliography